 Campus Martius Museum houses three floors of historical exhibits focusing on the Northwest Territory and its first settlement, Marietta.
 Visitors can also tour the Rufus Putnam House and the Ohio Company Land Office.
 Use the links at right to browse through what Campus Martius has to offer.

-Campus Martius reserves one of its gallery for changing exhibits.
+Campus Martius reserves one of its galleries for changing exhibits.
 These displays center on themed topics.

 Marietta's earliest known civilization, Adena/Hopewell moundbuilders, built an extensive mound and earthwork complex where Marietta now resides.
 When Rufus Putnam and company arrived they decided to survey and map the mounds.
 Several were set aside as protected monuments, an unusual act for the 1780s.
 Our museum collection includes their original maps and surveys plus artifacts of the Hopewell period.

 Though no tribe lived at the confluence of the Ohio and Muskingum Rivers, several traveled and hunted throughout the region.
 Delaware, Wyandott, and Pottawattomie tribes were among those that signed the 1789 Fort Harmar Treaty.
 As you tour Campus Martius, view authentic clothing, items of trade, tools, and learn of the culture of these late 18th century Native Americans.

 Many Revolutionary War veterans were granted lands in the Northwest Territory in lieu of payment for their tour of duty.
 General Rufus Putnam, friend of George Washington, led the Ohio Company to the Ohio and Muskingum Rivers to claim their land grant.
 Campus Martius Museum exhibits a large collection of original artifacts, documents, and possessions from these pioneers.
 Learn about colonial migration, Indian treaties, fort building, city planning and more.